hyurl/goroutine/README.md

 ): Promise<R extends Promise<infer U> ?
 U : R>;

 namespace go {
-    /**
-     * Checks if the current thread is the main thread.
-     * NOTE: this variable is only available after calling `go.start()`.
-     */
-    var isMainThread: boolean;

     /** Registers a function that can be used in the worker thread. */ function register<T extends Function>(fn: T): T;

-    /**
-     * Starts the goroutine and forks necessary workers.
+    /** Starts the goroutine and forks necessary workers. */ function start(options?: {
-     * This function happens immediately, once ideal, the variable
-     * `go.isMainThread` will be available.
-     */
-    function start(options?: {
         /**
          * The entry script file of the worker threads, by default, it will be